-Narrative Summary Objectively Verifiable Indicators Means of Verification Critical Assumptions Beyond the Control of the Project Program Goal: To improve food security, protein availability, and incomes of rural and urban populations in eastern, central, and southern African countries through the development of improved common bean technologies Program purpose: To increase the productivity and commercialization of common bean New bean varieties with resistance to major constraints are grown on 5% (app.
-200,000 ha) of Variety Adoption Studies PABRA funded for 5 years through adoption of sustainable production technologies developed in close collaboration with national research institutions and farmers total bean production area at end of project phase.
-Farmer incomes, through marketing of new bean varieties, increase by 10%.
-Improved crop management practices are adopted by 5% of the farmers Technology Impact Studies Countries are politically stable National programs continue to work on beans and participate in regional bean networks Environmental conditions are normal Outputs: 1.
-Principal constraints to increased bean productivity and yield stability are overcome New varieties resistant to principal biotic and abiotic constraints are released in 50% of PABRA member countries 20% of national programs have active bean breeding programs and are making crosses IPM techniques developed for root rots and bean stem maggot are adopted by 20% of farmers in pilot study areas Epidemiological maps showing distribution of specific races of anthracnose and angular leaf spot pathogens are developed for sub-Saharan Africa Germplasm diversity is maintained on-farm through NARS strategy to have multiple variety releases in Uganda, Rwanda, Zaire, Tanzania, and Malawi.
-Management and improvement of soil productivity (MISP) techniques developed for soil organic matter and P are adopted by 20% of farmers in pilot study areas.
+Narrative Summary Objectively Verifiable Indicators Means of Verification Critical Assumptions Beyond the Control of the Project Program Goal: To improve food security, protein availability, and incomes of rural and urban populations in eastern, central, and southern African countries through the development of improved common bean technologies Program Purpose: To increase the productivity and Over the next ten years, new bean varieties with resistance to major constraints are grown on 20% (app.
+400,000 ha) of major bean production area s Variety Adoption Studies Technology Impact Studies PABRA funded for 5 years Countries are politically stable commercialization of common bean through adoption of sustainable production technologies developed in close collaboration with national research institutions and farmers in Eastern, Central and Southern Africa.
+Improved crop management practices are adopted by 15 % of the farmers.
+Average yield increases attributed to new varieties and management practices is approximately 250 kg/ha.
+An additional 100,000 tons of beans, having a \$45 million USD value, are produced yearly. o , m National programs continue to work on beans and participate in regional bean networks Environmental conditions are normal Outputs: 1.
+Principal constraints to increased bean productivity and yield stability are overcome New varieties resistant to principal biotic and abiotic constraints are released in 50% of PABRA member countries 25% of national programs have active bean breeding programs and are making crosses IPM techniques developed for root rots and bean stem maggot are adopted by 15% of farmers in pilot study areas Epidemiological maps showing distribution of specific races of anthracnose and angular leaf spot pathogens are developed for sub-Saharan Africa Germplasm diversity is maintained on-farm through NARS strategy to have multiple variety releases in Uganda, Rwanda, Zaire, Tanzania, and Malawi.
+Management and improvement of soil productivity (MISP) techniques developed for soil organic matter and P are adopted by 15% of farmers in pilot study areas.
 Research on BNF initiated throughout Africa and new research methodologies are adopted by all participating national programs.
 1.1 Evaluation data from regional and pan- Africa nurseries Varietal release bulletins 1.2 NARS Annual Report 1.3 Proceedings of Working Group Meetings and Regional Workshop; scientific papers 1.4 Proceedings of Working Group Meetings and Regional Workshops; scientific papers 1.5 Reports from adoption surveys 1.6 On-farm research reports; scientific papers 1.7 NARS Annual Reports Environmental conditions permit adequate disease evaluations National program support breeding efforts through human and financial resources